 Abstract

-We will develop an AI-based tool to automatically assess the quality of root canal treatments (RCTs) using intraoral periapical (IOPA) radiographs.
-Our solution aims to address the subjectivity and inconsistency in manual diagnosis by dental professionals.
 The tool will detect treated teeth, evaluate treatment adequacy (e.g., underfilled, overfilled, voids, separated instruments), and visually mark key anatomical features such as the root apex and pulp floor.
 We expect this system to assist clinicians in making reliable decisions while also providing a standardized platform for training and research.

 Methodology

-- Data Collection: We will collect a dataset of 1,000 anonymized IOPA radiographs from the Faculty of Dental Sciences.
+We will collect a dataset of 1,000 anonymized IOPA radiographs from the Faculty of Dental Sciences.

-- Annotation: Dental experts will annotate regions including treated teeth, canals, crowns, root apices, and potential voids.
+Dental experts will annotate regions including treated teeth, canals, crowns, root apices, and potential voids.

-- Preprocessing: Images will be enhanced using contrast normalization and artifact reduction techniques.
+Images will be enhanced using contrast normalization and artifact reduction techniques.

-- Treated tooth localization using object detection (e.g., CenterNet).
+Treated tooth localization using object detection (e.g., CenterNet).
+Root canal region segmentation using transformer-based models.

-Labeling and Classification: Using descriptive prompts and classifiers to determine RCT quality (e.g., overfilled, underfilled, etc.).
+Using descriptive prompts and classifiers to determine RCT quality (e.g., overfilled, underfilled, etc.).

-Figure: Overview of the methodology pipeline.
+Overview of the methodology pipeline

 Experiment Setup and Implementation